Khmer royal cuisine: Amok trei

 Amok trei (ហហ្មក ត្រី) is a royal speciality believed to be dating back to the Khmer Empire.
 It consists in a steamed fish curry with a texture that has often been likened to a delicate mousse, soufflé, or custard.
 A more sophisticated seafood version contains prawns and baby squid in addition to white fish.
 Cambodians often refer to it as the national dish of Cambodia.
 Nowadays, fish amok is predominantly served in restaurants and reserved for special occasions.
 Thailand's ho mok is considered a descendant of Khmer amok trei.

 Nataing

 Nataing (ណាតាំង) is a dip made with minced pork, coconut cream, and peanuts.
-It is traditionally enjoyed alongside crispy rice cakes.
+It is traditionally eaten alongside crispy rice cakes.
 A variation of nataing favored by the Khmer royalty uses chicken meat that has been finely strained before cooking.
 An even more extravagant version incorporates lobster as the main ingredient.

 Neang lao

 Neang lao is a stuffed leaf dish of royal origin made from a mixture of fried ground pork, browned chopped shallots, browned chopped garlic, chopped roasted peanuts, pounded dried shrimp, fish sauce, sugar and tamarind juice wrapped in tapioca leaves and served with deep fried rice crust.